 - 1. Do not handle. - 2.
-Do not touch, smell or taste unknown substances. - 3.
-Cover substance with paper, towel, trashcan or other material. - 4.
+Do not touch, smell, or taste unknown substances. - 3.
+Cover substance with paper, towel, trashcan, or other material. - 4.
 If handling substance occurred, wash hands thoroughly. - 5.
 Implement Evacuation Plan. - 6.
 Call 911. - 7.
 Make a list of all staff and children present in the room at the time of incident and report to local health and safety authorities. - 8.
-Report incident to your Children, Youth and Families Department Licensing or Registered Homes office.
+Report incident to your Early Childhood Education and Care Department Regulatory Oversight office.